HackerN64/F3DEX3/README.md

 ### HLE-compatible cycle-shaving optimizations for Kaze Emanuar

-- The 56 vertex buffer is compatible with Kaze's supported HLE because it incorrectly supports 64 vertices for all microcodes.
+- The 56 vertex buffer is compatible with Kaze's supported HLE because that HLE incorrectly supports 64 vertices for all microcodes.
 - The new culling system is compatible with Kaze's supported HLE because it uses command encodings which were previously treated as no-ops, and DLs can be